 My private practice is in BEDFORD which is in easy distance for those who live in MILTON KEYNES, LUTON & CAMBRIDGE areas and LONDON.

 I am a regular HG practitioner and have a wealth of experience in dealing with many types of issues from self-esteem, depression (all categories), trauma, work/life stress-related, elderly loneline

 - Milton House Business SuiteMilton Road SouthUnited KingdomStowmarketSuffolkIP14 1EZ

-From his base in the heart of Suffolk, Darren Stiff is able to help with all forms of emotional distress.
+From my offices in the heart of Suffolk, I am able to help with all forms of emotional distress.

 Explore our articles and interviews

 John Bell suggests that only a radically different, innate needs-based approach to conflict resolution can bring a possibility of peace to the Middle East.

 What does it take for lawyers to be able to defend the perpetrators of shocking or morally indefensible crimes?
 Denise Winn tried to find out.